PKU-Alignment/omnisafe/README.md

 We designed a variety of safety-enhanced learning tasks around the latest version of Gymnasium, including safety-run, safety-circle, safety-goal, safety-button, etc., leading to a unified safety-enhanced learning benchmark environment called `safety-gymnasium`.

-Further, to facilitate the progress of community research, we redesigned [Safety_Gym](https://github.com/openai/safety-gym), removed the dependency on mujoco_py, made it created on top of [Mujoco](https://github.com/deepmind/mujoco), and fixed some bugs.
+Further, to facilitate the progress of community research, we redesigned [Safety-Gym](https://github.com/openai/safety-gym) and removed the dependency on `mujoco-py`.
+We build it on top of [MuJoCo](https://github.com/deepmind/mujoco), and fixed some bugs.

-After careful testing, we confirmed that it has the same dynamics parameters and training environment as the original safety gym, named `safety-gymnasium`.
+After careful testing, we confirmed that it has the same dynamics parameters and training environment as the original `safety-gym`, named `safety-gymnasium`.

 Here is a list of all the environments we support, some of them are being tested in our baseline and we will gradually release them within a month.